rathead-industrial-products/rtos/doc/scheduler.md

 on top of the stack.
 If a completed thread has been scheduled, a new exception frame is created on the stack.
-All the stacked values are don't-care, except for the PSR, the PC which points to the target thread along with R0 which is the thread paramteter (a pointer to the TCB), and the LR which points to the scheduler entry helper function.
+All the stacked values are don't-care, except for the PSR, the PC which points to the target thread along with R0 which is the thread parameter (a pointer to the TCB), and the LR which points to the scheduler entry helper function.
 PendSV returns the processor to Thread mode through the standard EXC_RETURN process.

 #### Priority ####

 Each thread has a unique priority.
 There may be a maximum of 32 threads.
-The priority range is 1 to 32 inclusive.
+The priority range is 0 to 32 inclusive, with higher numbers indicating higher priority.
+Priority 32 is the highest, and 0 is the lowest.
+Priority 0 is reserved for the idle thread, which cannot block on a resource although it can delay.
+The default priority 0 do-nothing idle thread may be overridden by a user supplied thread.

 #### Event Posting Behavior ####